 Talk With The Airline Beforehand

-Contact the airline you plan on traveling with prior to booking your flight.
+Contact the airline you plan on traveling with before booking your flight.
 Speak with an airline agent to confirm that your cat can fly in the cabin with you and stored underneath the seat in front of you.
 Avoid having your cat fly in the cargo hold if at all possible.

-Be sure to ask the airlines about the exact dimensions of the underseat space.
-This way you can buy a proper carrier well in advance — more on this below.
+Be sure to ask the airlines about the exact dimensions of the under-seat space.
+This way, you can buy a proper carrier well in advance (more on this below).

 Try your best to select a non-stop flight or one with minimal stops.
-After booking your flight, be sure to get a locator number for your cat — this will be associated with your assigned seat number.
+After booking your flight, be sure to get a locator number for your cat.
+This will be associated with your assigned seat number.

 Start Shopping For A Travel Carrier

-After confirming the dimensions of the size of under-seat space your cat carrier will require — it’s time to start shopping for one that your cat will find most comfortable.
+After confirming the dimensions of the size of under-seat space, your cat carrier will require.
+It’s time to start shopping for one that your cat will find most comfortable.
 It’s worth asking the airline if they have any restrictions or requirements with the types of carriers they allow.